 You can access the nurse line 24 hours a day, 7 days a week by calling 1-833-605-1511.
 The nurse line can be used for general health education and health tips for managing minor illnesses or injuries at home.
+The nurse line does not provide treatment or medical advice.
+You may be placed on hold when you call the Nurse Line and/or a nurse may have to call you back.
 The nurse line is administered by a VIVA HEALTH contractor.
-The nurse line does not provide treatment or medical advice.